Sir Richard Arkwright(1732-1792), Engineer and inventor

 Sitter in 2 portraits

-The engineer, inventor and entrepreneur, Richard Arkwright is one of the leading figures of the Industrial Revolution.
-He invented a water-frame in 1769 that was capable of spinning a vast number of threads.
+The inventor and entrepreneur, Richard Arkwright is one of the leading figures of the Industrial Revolution.
+In 1769 he patented a water-powered spinning machine that could spin a vast number of threads.
 This enabled the largescale mechanisation of the cotton industry.
-In 1771 he established his famous cotton mill at Cromford in the Midlands.
-There, through drive, business acumen and unceasing labour, he developed a major industrial empire.
-Arkwright is now acknowledged as the founding father of the modern factory system on which the Industrial Revolution was based.
+In 1771 he established his famous cotton mill at Cromford, Derbyshire, from where he developed an industrial empire.
+Arkwright was the first of the 'cotton kings' and is acknowledged as the founding father of the modern factory system.

 View a wide collection of video content on our YouTube channel from past projects to our latest films.